Frank Gallop: Other television programs

-Gallop was also seen on other early television programs; in 1951 he was part of the daytime Broadway Open House which aired three times a week, a panelist on the very-short lived game show, What Happened, and was the ringmaster for NBC television's The Buick Circus Hour in 1953.
+Gallop was also seen on other early television programs; in 1951 he was part of the daytime Broadway Open House which aired three times a week, a panelist on the game show, What Happened, and was the ringmaster for NBC television's The Buick Circus Hour in 1953.

-He was also the host of Kraft Mystery Theatre, a 1961 – 1963 summer replacement show for Como's program, and Great Ghost Tales.
-Gallop did some announcing for The Colgate Comedy Hour, working with Dean Martin and Jerry Lewis on the show in the early 1950s; he became the voice of the Dean Martin Summer Show, in the mid-1960s, this time working with Dan Rowan and Dick Martin, who went on to host their own show, Laugh In.
+He was also the host of Kraft Mystery Theatre, a 1961–1963 summer replacement show for Como's program.
+Gallop did some announcing for The Colgate Comedy Hour, working with Dean Martin and Jerry Lewis on the show in the early 1950s; he became the voice of the Dean Martin Summer Show, in the mid-1960s, this time working with Dan Rowan and Dick Martin, who went on to host their own show, Laugh-In.

 In 1957, Gallop was asked about the difference in switching from radio to television announcing.
 He said that while the salaries in television announcing were even more lucrative than in radio, the amount of time and work involved for television shows was much greater than for radio ones.
 Gallop stressed that veteran radio announcers were still actively employed because of their announcing experience and that a handsome face on the television screen needed to have that experience coupled with it.